guglielmo/ai-signal/docs/CONTRIBUTING.md

 ### Code Quality Tools

-- Black for formatting
+- Black for formatting (line length 88)
-- isort for import sorting
+- isort for import sorting (profile=black)
 - Flake8 for linting
-- Mypy for type checking
+- pytest for testing
-- Bandit for security checks
+- pre-commit for git hooks

 ### Documentation